immuta/homework/java/README.md

 ## Wrap it up

 When you are finished, tar.gz the Maven project directory (omitting any files that are transient/generated/IDE/etc), and send it to the person that emailed you the assignment.
-What you send should be "runnable" after we untar it.
+What you send should be **runnable** after we untar it.
 You may need to send a Google Drive or similar link if your email provider complains.